Chris-Robertson/lisalappea.com/README.md

 $ heroku create
 $ git push heroku master
 ```
-- Added the devise gem and ceated its user model
+- Added the devise gem and created its user model
 - Added bootstrap
 - Created scaffolds for items, posts and profiles